HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 Challenge Tests

-A very small amount of an allergen is inhaled or taken by mouth.
-Challenges are done mostly with potential food or medication allergies.
-It is very important that they are supervised by a physician with specialized training and experience, such as an allergist.
+You inhale or swallow a very small amount of an allergen.
+Doctors mostly perform challenges with potential food or medication allergies.
+A physician with specialized training and experience, such as an allergist, must closely supervise these procedures.

 Blood Tests